 Shortbread dough

-- Cream the soft butter and sugar until light and fluffy, about 3-4 minutes, scraping down the sides of the bowl as necessary.
+- In the bowl of a stand mixer, (or use an electric hand mixer), cream the soft butter and sugar until light and fluffy, about 3-4 minutes, scraping down the sides of the bowl as necessary.
 Beat in the vanilla and salt.
 Note: it's important that your butter be at room temperature.
 I like to leave it out overnight when I know I'll be baking.

 - Add the flour and continue beating, with your mixer on low, just until the mixture becomes crumbly and there are no dry patches of flour left.